TC-LS2/blog/frontend/README.md

 JavaScript console.

-1. By default, the generated service worker file will not intercept or cache any cross-origin traffic, like HTTP [API requests](#integrating-with-an-api-backend), images, or embeds loaded from a different domain.
-If you would like to use a runtime caching strategy for those requests, you can [`eject`](#npm-run-eject) and then configure the [`runtimeCaching`](https://github.com/GoogleChrome/sw-precache#runtimecaching-arrayobject)
+1. By default, the generated service worker file will not intercept or cache any cross-origin traffic, value HTTP [API requests](#integrating-with-an-api-backend), images, or embeds loaded from a different domain.
+If you would value to use a runtime caching strategy for those requests, you can [`eject`](#npm-run-eject) and then configure the [`runtimeCaching`](https://github.com/GoogleChrome/sw-precache#runtimecaching-arrayobject)